 The festive season is usually one of the most stressful times of the year.
 During this time we have so many things on our ‘to do’ list and self-care is not one of them.
 We are very good at burning ourselves out during the festive season, therefore not enjoying it.
-We need to break this cycle of ‘festive burn out’.
+It is important to break this cycle of ‘festive burn out’.

 Learn to ask for help, spread the load of the ‘to do’ list.
 You are not the only one that has to do it all.
 Asking for help is one of the best ways to prevent ‘festive burn out’.
 Spread the load.
 Remember that you can say No, even though it is Christmas.
 It is better to say No than to burn out and not enjoy Christmas.
 We need to learn to manage our expectations of Christmas, stop comparing yourself to others and what you see on T.V. and social media.
 Do what is right for you and your family.

 This time of year is fast pace and stressful.
 We need to take a step back and breath.
 It is often about taking care of others.
 But we need to remember to make time for ourselves, to make it the best Christmas and to avoid ‘festive burn out’.